Ruth Buscombe: Career

 Immediately after graduation, Buscombe entered Formula One with the Scuderia Ferrari team in 2012 as a simulation development engineer where she developed and implemented algorithms.
 She was promoted to the role of a race strategist in March 2013 and worked at Ferrari's headquarters in Maranello.
 Buscombe oversaw the strategic decisions for driver Felipe Massa and later Kimi Räikkönen from the factory's remote garage.
 She remained with Ferrari throughout 2015 before leaving at the end of the season to join first-year team Haas F1 in November as their strategy engineer.
 Buscombe was now working at the tracks and on the pitwall.
 She joined the Dare to be Different campaign in February 2016.

 Buscombe's strategy allowed lead driver Romain Grosjean to claim two successive top six finishes in the season's first two races in Australia and Bahrain.
 Following speculation of a disagreement, she left Haas in June 2016.
-Following its purchase by Longbow Finance the following month, Sauber employed several new personnel as part of a recruitment drive with Buscombe being hired by the team in September and started her new job at the Malaysian Grand Prix.
+Following its purchase by Longbow Finance the following month, Sauber employed several new personnel as part of a recruitment drive with Buscombe being hired by the team in September and starting her new job at the Malaysian Grand Prix.
 She formulated a strategy to allow Felipe Nasr to finish ninth in the Brazilian race, which saw Sauber overtake Manor Racing tenth in the Constructors' Championship.
+At the 2017 Spanish Grand Prix, she was crucial in securing the team’s first points of the season, with Pascal Wehrlein’s one-stop strategy securing him eighth place.